Dubai says Islamists trying to weaken UAE via Twitter

 DUBAI Dubai's top security official accused supporters of the Muslim Brotherhood in the United Arab Emirates on Tuesday of using social media to stir up opposition to the Gulf's ruling elite.

-Dubai police chief Dahi Khalfan said sympathizers of the organization, which has moved to the heart of public life in Egypt since President Hosni Mubarak was toppled last year, sought to weaken the UAE by defaming its institutions.
+Dubai police chief Dahi Khalfan said sympathisers of the organisation, which has moved to the heart of public life in Egypt since President Hosni Mubarak was toppled last year, sought to weaken the UAE by defaming its institutions.

-His remarks are likely to deepen a bitter public row between the Brotherhood and the UAE, which has in the past stripped citizenship from critics affiliated with Islamist organizations.
+His remarks are likely to deepen a bitter public row between the Brotherhood and the UAE, which has in the past stripped citizenship from critics affiliated with Islamist organisations.

 "Tweets by the Muslim Brothers have political goals," he said during a lecture to lawyers.
 "They belittle the symbols of the state and question the integrity of the judiciary... they want to stir the streets against us."